moshinde/deploy-java-azure/README.md

 # deploy-java-azure

 This application is created to test Azure pipeline with Deployment group job for java applications.
-It simply returns following values on calling http://localhost:8080/gethost :
+Service simply returns following values on calling http://localhost:8080/gethost :
 1. Server address on which this app is deployed
 2. The version of service deployed
 3. Client address